knowing what to do to set yourself apart from other candidates during job interviews can be challenging.

-Knowing what you need to do to set yourself apart from other candidates during job interviews can be tough.
-Often, it’s not enough to demonstrate your passion about the opportunity since everyone else will be doing the same thing.
+Often, it’s not enough to demonstrate your passion for the opportunity since everyone else will be doing the same thing.

 deliver a great elevator pitch